-This dreamy No-Bake Chocolate Pie is impossibly light, delicate, and everything we love about really, really good chocolate mouse.
+This dreamy No-Bake Chocolate Pie is impossibly light, delicate, and everything we love about a really, really good chocolate mousse.
 It's NOT stodgy, heavy, or cloying at all.
 And, it's so easy to make, it borders on ridiculous.

 The milk chocolate mousse filling is light, silky smooth, and the perfect amount of sweet.
 The whipped cream topping makes the texture even more pillowy while the Oreo cookie crust adds a bit of chocolate crunch to every bite.

 This No-Bake Chocolate Pie is like the graceful, elegant, cloud-like cousin of the traditionally rich, thick, pastry cream-filled Chocolate Cream Pie.

 Both kinds of chocolate pie are impossible to resist in completely different ways, and honestly, if you asked me to choose between the two, my head might explode from indecision.